Sensitivity of the Hubble Constant Determination to Cepheid Calibration: Summary and Discussion

-With the limited information at hand regarding dust extinction and intrinsic C-L relations for Cepheids at NIR wavelengths, and our current inability to distinguish between them in most cases, the color calibration of Cepheid magnitudes introduces large uncertainties in the local distance ladder.
+With the limited information at hand regarding dust extinction for Cepheids at NIR wavelengths, the color calibration of Cepheid magnitudes could potentially introduce large uncertainties in the local distance ladder.
+Allowing for a global $R_{\rm W}$ or individually fitted values of $R_{\rm E}$ in the anchor(s) and the SNIa hosts does not significantly change the inferred value of $H_0$, although the $H_0$ as derived from the individual anchors will shift.
+In the case of individually fitted values of $R_{\rm E}$, the inferred values range from $H_0 = 68.1\pm 3.5$ for the NGC 4258 anchor to $H_0 = 76.7\pm 2.0$ for the Milky Way.
 Neither approach employed in this paper is in one-to-one correspondence with an underlying physical model and there is no clear evidence in the data for any of them.
-Given that results differ by $\delta H_0\sim 5$, similar to the difference between the SH0Es and the Planck value and exceeding individual statistical errors by a factor $\gtrsim 2$, we conclude that systematic uncertainties related to the choice of Cepheid color-luminosity calibration method have the potential to resolve the current Hubble tension.